ninux/mc/uc/sw3/ex3.md

 $0990   | AE| FF| 4B| ED| B6| C1| 49| B7| C1| B7| 0A| 48| 48| 48| 48| B7
 $09A0   | 08| 20| DA| --| --| --| --| --| --| --| --| --| --| --| --| --

-Now we can read the data much efficently.
+Now we can read the data more efficently.

 Address | Mnemonic | OpCode | Operand 1 | Operand 2 | Comment
 --------|----------|--------|-----------|-----------|--------